Our Team

 Callum Heathcote

-Callum is an 11 year old youth research partner with Precision Neurodevelopment Lab.
+Callum is a 12 year old youth research partner with Precision Neurodevelopment Lab.
 Keen to share his lived experiences in the research and co-design process, Callum loves to share stories, drawings, ideas, and his youthful perspectives with the research team.
 He is passionate about biathlon, Lego, and learning more about history.

 Elizabeth Deliscar